-Much of the power of IoT stems from the fact it allows us to take more accurate decisions in real-time.
-This enables use cases for notification, automation and predictive maintenance, provided one has the tools to react in real-time on real-time data.
+Much of the power of rules engines starts from the fact (or promise) that it allows us to make more accurate decisions in real-time.
 An advanced rule engine can fulfil that role by ingesting real-time data, reasoning on that data and invoking automated actions based on the result of that reasoning process.

 Waylay rule engine decision tree